 The Role of Flavors in Nutrition With busy lifestyles, many consumers are relying on the food industry for convenient and affordable sources for meals.
 There is a big emphasis not only on the cost and nutritional value of these options, but also on the taste and eating experience from the purchased items.
 Flavors play an… Read more »

-This blog explores the consumer perspective and market of digestive health, one of the top 10 nutrition trends for 2017.
-Read Digestive Health Part I – What Does Digestive Health Really Mean? to learn more about digestive health and some of the terms used in this blog, like microbiome and FODMAPs.
-Optimum digestive health has been… Read more »
+This blog explores the consumer perspective and market of digestive health.
+Read What Does Digestive Health Really Mean? to learn more about digestive health and some of the terms used in this blog, like microbiome and FODMAPs.
+Optimum digestive health has been a mainstay consumer desire for over 20 years, but it has been experienced an… Read more »

 Digestive health is one of the top 10 nutrition trends for 2017, but what does it mean?
 This blog takes a closer look at what digestive health really means.